ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/edi-tool.md

 }
 ```

 It is quite common for different trading partners to use variations of standard EDI formats.
-In such cases, it is possible to create partner-specific schemas and generate a partner-specific Ballerina library for processing interactions with the particular partner.
+In such cases, it is possible to create partner-specific schemas and generate a partner-specific Ballerina package for processing interactions with the particular partner.

 #### Using generated EDI libraries as standalone REST services

 EDI libraries generated in the previous step can also be compiled into a jar file (using the `bal build` command) and executed (using the `bal run` command) as a standalone Ballerina service that processes EDI files via a REST interface.
 This is useful for microservice environments where the EDI processing functionality can be deployed as a separate microservice.

-For example, the "citymart" library generated in the above step can be built and executed as a jar file.
+For example, the "citymart" package generated in the above step can be built and executed as a jar file.
 Once executed, it will expose a REST service to work with X12 850, 810, 820, and 855 files.
 The conversion of X12 850 EDI text to JSON using the REST service is shown below:

 ```
 $ curl --request POST \